sudall/edr-take-home-problem/README.md

 User Interface:

 - Google Maps for the map component.
-This component would collect the latLongBounds.
+This component would collect the latLongBounds and start at the current device location.
     - Here's an example of how to use custom data with Google Maps: https://developers.google.com/maps/solutions/store-locator/clothing-store-locator
     - This looks like a decent React library for displaying markers on a google map: https://github.com/google-map-react/google-map-react
         - MIT license, so we're good to go.